 Now it’s still possible to game these airline credit cards, even with their sky-high fees and bad interest rates.
 And it’s not as if they don’t come without some perks: signing up, for example, usually scores you enough miles to book a free flight.
 Here’s a list of current sign-on credit card promotions, and you’ll notice that the travel rewards cards are among the most generous with their freebies.

-But you’d better know what you’re doing, says Brian Kelly, founder and CEO of ThePointsGuy.com.
+But you’d better know what you’re doing, according to Brian Kelly, founder and CEO of ThePointsGuy.com.

 I enjoy Kelly’s columns; he dispenses savvy advice on how to collect enough hotel points, airline miles and the like to make you a most happy traveler.
 And he’s right.
 But one phrase in his response puzzled me: “in general.”

-That said, the high-APR question is likely not to go away where airline credit cards are concerned.
-“Even if you get 10 cents back for each mile you redeem—and you’d have to find some truly high-priced international premium tickets to get a return like that—if you carry a balance and pay 19 percent APR, you’re literally losing half your value,” he says.
+That said, the high-APR question is not likely to go away where airline credit cards are concerned.
+“Even if you get 10 cents back for each mile you redeem—and you’d have to find some truly high-priced international premium tickets to get a return like that—if you carry a balance and pay 19 percent APR, you’re literally losing half your value,” he said.

 Meanwhile, consider this trick that I tried recently with another creditor, a Barclay’s MasterCard that earns miles on US Airways.
 For this to work (and it’s a toss up whether it will), you should be in a position to pay off the credit card balance immediately.
 That’s your leverage.

 It took them about 90 seconds to shift my balance at a new rate of about 14 percent.
-That’s going to save me a lot of money in interest payments over 2014, should I carry a balance.
-Then again, I’ll save the most money if I can simply pay off the balance and stop paying interest charges.
+That saved me a lot of money in interest payments for the next year.
+Of course, I’d save even more if I just paid the whole thing off and stopped paying interest, entirely.

 Will I keep my airline credit cards?
 Perhaps, if I can figure out a system for paying off the balances at the end of every month before interest accrues.